-There can be no guarantee that the modeled assumptions and techniques deployed in calculating these figures are accurate.
-There could also be an unmodeled loss which exceeds these figures.
-In addition, any modeled loss scenario could cause a larger loss to capital than the modeled expectation.
+There can be no guarantee that the modelled assumptions and techniques deployed in calculating these figures are accurate.
+There could also be an unmodelled loss which exceeds these figures.
+In addition, the models contain loss scenarios which could cause a larger loss to capital than the modelled expectation from the above return periods.